allan-pg/database-normalisation/README.md

 - Normalization is used to minimize the redundancy from a relation or set of relations.
 - Normalization is used to eliminate undesirable characteristics like Insertion, Update, and Deletion Anomalies.

+ **What is Insertion, Update, and Deletion Anomalies**
+ - **Insertion Anomaly** refers to when one cannot insert a new tuple into a relationship due to lack of data.
+ - **Deletion Anomaly** The delete anomaly refers to the situation where the deletion of data results in the unintended loss of some other important data.
+ - **Updatation Anomaly** The update anomaly is when an update of a single data value requires multiple rows of data to be updated.

+  ## Types of Normal Forms:

+ ## conclusion
+ Failure to eliminate anomalies leads to data redundancy and can cause data integrity and other problems as the database grows.